warped-pinball/origin/docs/SDKS.md

 ```

 This downloads the Fern CLI and produces TypeScript and Python packages under
 `sdks/`.
-The TypeScript build is bundled with both the web host and Cordova app
-at build time.
+The TypeScript build is bundled with the web host at build time.

 ## Continuous Integration